guillaumeeb/big-data-frameworks-on-pbs/spark/Readme.md

 ### Using intermediate script

-In order to simplify the use of Spark, and launching bash script has been developed: pbs-launch-spark.
+In order to simplify the use of Spark, a bash script has been developed: pbs-launch-spark.
 Its usage is the
 following:
 ````
 ./pbs-launch-spark -n ncpus -m memory [-p properties-file] [sparkapp]